aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 modifiers are supported (with absolute value being applied first).
 TGSI_OPCODE_MOV is considered to have float input type for applying modifiers.

-For inputs which have signed type only the negate modifier is supported.
-This includes instructions which are otherwise ignorant if the type is signed or unsigned, such as TGSI_OPCODE_UADD.
+For inputs which have signed or unsigned type only the negate modifier is supported.

-For inputs with unsigned type no modifiers are allowed.

 Instruction Set
 ---------------